pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

-## Cleaning up Black Duck Projects and Scans
+## Clean up Black Duck Projects and Scans

 Using the output of the Sage script, you can determine what scans, project-versions, and whole projects can be removed.